 This staff report asks the City Council to affirm the decision by the Planning and Housing Commission and approve Precise Plan 2023-0008 for the site design and architecture of 19 single-family dwellings associated with Tentative Tract Map 37980.
-The project site is located at the northwest corner of Citron Street and Taylor Avenue on 4.73 acres.
+The project site is located at the northwest corner of Citron Street and Taylor Avenue on 4.73 acres in the R-1-8.4 zone.